pimoroni/rp_usbdisplay/README.md

 Your USB display is now installed and should appear as `/dev/fb1`

 The display should go black.
 Test with: `cat /dev/urandom > /dev/fb1`

+## Boot X Desktop On USB Display

+Although you'll get little use out of your desktop on the USB display, we've included the configuration file which will get it running.
+See [/extra](/extra) for more information.